wolfgang-meyenberg/Powershell-Scripts/readme.txt

 Purpose:
 Collect usage and cost data for resources of given resource type in Azure in given subscriptions.
-Resources which do not generate any cost or are usually not of interest as their cost does not depend on usage (e.g. VM disks) are skipped, but can be included if they are listed in the resource types.
-To see which resource types are excluded by default, call the script with the -WhatIf switch.
 Data is written to a set of CSV files (one file per resource type).

 Usage:
-Get ResourceCostDetails -subscriptionFilter <subscription>[,<subscription>]
+Get-ResourceCostDetails -subscriptionFilter <subscription>[,<subscription>]
                         -outFile <filename> [-delimiter <character>]
                         [-resourceTypes <type>[,<type>]]
                         [-excludeTypes <type>[,<type>]]
                         [-billingPeriod <billingperiod>]
-                        [-totals] [-consolidate] [- showUsage] [-ShowUnits]
+                        [-totals] [-consolidate] [-consolidateOnly]
-                        [-WhatIf]
+                        [-showUsage] [-showUnits]

+Get-ResourceCostDetails [-subscriptionFilter <subscription>[,<subscription>]]
+                        [-resourceTypes <type>[,<type>]]
+                        [-excludeTypes <type>[,<type>]]
+                        -WhatIf

 Parameters:

--subscriptionFilter  Mandatory.
-Single filter or comma-separated list of
+-subscriptionFilter  Mandatory except when -WhatIf is used.
+Single filter or
-                     filters.
-All subscriptions whose name contain the filter expression will be analysed.
+                     comma-separated list of filters.
+All subscriptions
+                     matching the filter expression will be analysed.

--outFile             Mandatory.
+-outFile             Mandatory except when -WhatIf is used.
 Write output to a set of CSV files.
                      Since the results have a different format for each resource type, results are not written to a single CSV file, but to separate files, one for each resource type.
 For each file, the resource type will be inserted into the name before the final dot.

+-delimiter           Separator character for the CSV file.
+Default is the list
+                     separator for the current culture.

 -resourceTypes       Single filter or comma-separated list of filters.
 Only
                      resources with matching types will be analysed.
 If ‘*’ is given as filter, all resource types will be evaluated, except those which are excluded by default and except those listed with the excludeTypes.

 -excludeTypes        Single resource type or comma-separated list of types,
                      evaluation of these types will be skipped.
 Some types will be excluded by default unless specified in the resourceTypes parameter.
 See also below.

 -billingPeriod       Collect cost for given billing period, format is 'yyyyMM',
                      default is the last month.

 -totals              Display the total cost per resource as last column,
                      i.e. the sum of all cost metrics.

+-consolidate         create an additional report file with a matrix of cost
+                     per subscription and resource type.

+-consolidateOnly     create only the report file with a matrix of cost per
+                     subscription and resource type, omitting the per-resource type files.

 -showUsage           Display usage information for each cost item additionally
                      to the cost.

 -showUnits           Display the units for usages and cost as second header
                      line.
 This is useful with the -usage switch, as the metrics come in 1s, 10000s, or so.
--delimiter           Separator character for the CSV file.
-Default is the list
-                     separator for the current culture.

 -WhatIf              Don't evaluate costs but show a list of resources and
                      resource types which would be evaluated.
-                     Some resource types are excluded by default, they will also be displayed if you use the  help switch.
-                     To include these types, list them with the -resourceTypes parameter explicitly.

 -------------------------------------------------------------------------------